Greeeeyyyss/TaraKain/README.md

 - Lint

 ## Future Goal
-To integrate Google Maps API and display nearby food places and possibly randomize and pick from it.
+To integrate Google Places API and display nearby food places and possibly randomize and pick from it.